 Opportunities for technology grants have recently been put into place to support workplace innovation.
 The pandemic has changed the way that non-profit and for-profit businesses utilize technology, making funding options for innovations in technology a top priority.
 Most technology grants happen on a federal level

 Grant Opportunities for Manufacturing & Technology Companies

 For manufacturing and technology companies, funding options are most available for organizations whose proposal involves job creation, investment in capital equipment, and sustainability.
-Funding options also vary by state and are based off the state’s priorities and/or geographic location i.e., clean energy, rural/urban locations.
+Funding options also vary by state and are based on the state’s priorities and/or geographic location i.e., clean energy, and rural/urban locations.

 It is harder for manufacturing start-ups to receive funding.
 Most grant lenders want to see cash flow and financial stability before lending the company money.
 The Small Business Association (SBA) provides some low-interest loans and loan guarantees for manufacturing start-ups.
 Most companies need to be out of the start-up phase with a marketable product to receive state grants for training, recycling activities, or capital investment.

 For non-profits grants, funding from foundations is limited.
 Partnerships with For-profit industries can strengthen the proposal from a Non-profit organization, widening the funding landscape.

 The National Science Foundation’s Advanced Technology Education program requires partnerships between for-profit and non-profit organizations to receive technology grants.
 The goal of the program is to engage as many wrap-around services as possible to ensure an outcome is achieved.
 The overall impact of a proposal is greater with strong partnerships.